bline/generator-jade-elements/README.md

-generator-jade-element
+generator-jade-elements
 ======================

-Generator to create Web Component elements with Jade and Stylus
+Generator to create Web Component elements with Jade, Stylus and Coffee